nilsmango/project7III/content/tap/manual/_index.md

 +++
 title = "Tap User Manual"
-description = "The user manual for 7III Tap, a MIDI controller for iPhone" [extra] date = 2024-03-15 updated = 2024-04-12
+description = "The user manual for 7III Tap, a MIDI controller for iPhone & iPad" [extra] date = 2024-03-15 updated = 2024-04-12